 We are delighted to share our From the Archives: Art of Jazz Series Edition with you!
-The Art of Jazz is an annual performance series presented in collaboration between the Gibbes Museum, Charleston Jazz and 5Church Charleston.
+The Art of Jazz is an annual performance series presented in collaboration with the Gibbes Museum and Charleston Jazz.
 Under normal circumstances, we would all be enjoying this series together again this summer live and in person, but unfortunately, we had to postpone the series to next summer due to COVID-19.
 Each month, we will release a full Art of Jazz performance on Facebook and YouTube.

 Lee Barbour is a gifted guitarist and composer from Charleston, SC.
 He has performed and recorded with several international artists, including guitar legend Joe Beck, Fred Wesley (James Brown), Earl Klugh, Kebbi Williams (Tedeschi Trucks Band), Elise Testone (American Idol) and Cary Ann Hearst (Shovels and Rope).
 Lee has composed music for documentaries, animation, commercials and feature film.
 He taught guitar at The New York City Guitar School and The College of Charleston and continues to teach privately.
 Lee performs regularly with several different projects and runs his own production company, Avant Garage, producing original music for all visual media.
 The Lee Barbour Trio showcased their technical mastery and unique explorations on July 24, 2019 at the 3rd Annual Art of Jazz Series at the Gibbes Museum of Art!